OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 - Only one add-in can run at a time.
 If multiple event-based add-ins are installed on a user's account, they will run sequentially.
 - If you tap and hold the Outlook icon on your mobile device, then select **New mail** to create a new message, the event-based add-in may take a few seconds to initialize and complete processing the event.
 - If no changes are made to a new message being composed, a draft won't be saved, even if the event-based add-in adds a signature using the [Office.context.mailbox.item.body.setSignatureAsync](/javascript/api/outlook/office.body#outlook-office-body-setsignatureasync-member(1)) method.
-- If you select **Reply** from the bottom of a message, the event-based add-in activates and adds the signature to the message, but the signature won't be visible in the current view.
+- In an event-based add-in that manages signatures, if you select **Reply** from the bottom of a message, the add-in activates and adds the signature to the message.
+However, the signature won't be visible in the current view.
 To view your message with the added signature, expand the compose window to full screen.
 - To enhance your add-in's functionality, you can use supported APIs from later requirement sets in compose mode.
 For more information, see [Additional supported APIs](#additional-supported-apis).

 ## Additional supported APIs